 Any number of conservative commentators, both in the print media and on talk radio, examined and exposed the fraudulence of Obama's "tax cuts for the rich" argument.
 But did you ever hear Mitt Romney bother to explain the specifics which exposed the flaws in Obama's argument?

 On election night, the rotten held together because Mitt Romney had not handled it roughly with specifics.
 Romney was too nice to handle Obama's absurdities roughly.
 He definitely out-niced Obama— as John McCain had out-niced Obama in 2008, and as Dewey out-niced Truman back in 1948.
+And these Republicans all lost.

 In this year's first presidential debate, Obama out-niced Romney.
 But, when he lost out doing that, he then reversed himself, became the attacker, and ultimately the winner on election night, despite a track record that should have buried him in a landslide.